MadCzarls/php-docker/README.md

 1. Go to `Settings` -> `Docker Engine` and set `experimental mode` to `true`.

 # TODO

-1. scripts - move container name to ENV and use it in scripts;
 1. change based distros (eg. Ubuntu) for something more lightweight.

 # Usage